Azoghal/Azoghal.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Computer Science grad (University of Cambridge, 2022) and software engineer based in the UK.
-Python and C++ are my current workhorses.
+Python and C++ are my current go-to languages.

 I am currently working on Bassoon (my toy programming language), training RNNs to generate cricket commentary, and building a web app to (hopefully) help you find your favourite song *ever* *†.